ksdfg/themes/README.md

 ### Icons

-Adapta suggests you go with the [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme), but I personally use [Sweet Folders](https://github.com/EliverLara/Sweet-folders) with [Candy Icons](https://github.com/EliverLara/candy-icons) cuz I like the neon aesthetics (but the [Sweet theme](https://github.com/EliverLara/Sweet) was a little too much for me)
+Adapta suggests you go with the [Papirus](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme), but I personally use [Sweet Rainbow Folders](https://github.com/EliverLara/Sweet-folders) with [Candy Icons](https://github.com/EliverLara/candy-icons) cuz I like the neon aesthetics (but the [Sweet theme](https://github.com/EliverLara/Sweet) was a little too much for me)

 ### Cursors